kaBeech/tensort/README.md

 algorithms are run again.
 This process is repeated until the two algorithms agree on a result.

+Magicsort is based on the notion that if you happen to pull the right answer out of a hat once, it might be random chance, but if you do it twice, it might just be magic!

 Observant readers may have already deduced that Permutationsort functions nearly identically to Bogosort.
 Here are the results of running Bogosort 1000 times on random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time:

     81.3% <- [1,2,3]